diegojancic/python-serverless-book/docs/02-web-development-essentials.md

 </html>
 ```

 That's all basic HTML markup, except for the only line inside the body tag.
-The `{% … %}` tags in the content are Django-specific and are used to provide some kind of logic while the template is being rendered.
+The `{%raw%}{% … %}{%endraw%}` tags in the content are Django-specific and are used to provide some kind of logic while the template is being rendered.
 It's the equivalent to `<?php ?>` in PHP or the `<% … %>` in ASP and ASP.NET.

 Now that we have created a block called 'content' (that's the parameter after the keyword 'block' and it could be anything we would like), we can create another page that extends this base page.